 Oh, Holden Caulfield, don’t ever change.
 The young and disaffected narrator of The Catcher in the Rye wanders to a number of recognizable New York City places in his escape from the phonies at Pencey Prep, but perhaps none of them have changed as little over the years as the Museum of Natural History.
 “They were always showing Columbus discovering America, having one helluva time getting old Ferdinand and Isabella to lend him the dough to buy ships with, and then the sailors mutinying on him and all.”
 The lower reaches of the museum are probably lousy with some of the same artifacts that were collecting dust in Holden’s time; the “fuck you” graffiti he encounters might just still be visible.

 The Plaza Hotel has been hosting fancy parties, both in the real world and in its many fictional re-creations, since it opened in 1907.
-It is the site, of course, of the dissolution of literature’s most famous bad romance: new-money poster boy Jay Gatsby and his all-consuming siren, Daisy Buchanan.
+It is the site, of course, of the dissolution of literature’s most famous bad romance in The Great Gatsby: new-money poster boy Jay Gatsby and his all-consuming siren, Daisy Buchanan.
 It is in the Plaza’s hallowed halls that the callow Daisy shows her true colors, siding with her emotionally abusive husband, Tom, rather than her slightly less emotionally abusive beau.
 She’s just so confused.
 But at least they enjoy top-notch room service and a nice view of the park before everyone’s day gets ruined by vehicular manslaughter.

 The zombie apocalypse has come to pass, as we all knew it would, and scattered packs of humanity survive.
 Mark Spitz, the hero of Colson Whitehead’s novel Zone One, makes his living by helping to clear out the zombie infestation south of Canal Street.
 In our unzombified world, the shuffling working-stiff masses way downtown—while not technically “undead”—are a reasonable facsimile.
 Stop by a downtown subway station—the South Ferry, say—to get spooked by these real-life, soulless and ambulatory cadavers.
 And while you’re at it, maybe scout out dark corners to hide in when the real thing happens.